hen900/mykoprisma_server/README.md

   }
   ```

-  Setting `photoOverride` to 1 will trigger a photo capture, while setting it to 0 will disable the manual photo capture.
+  Setting `photoOverride` to 1 will trigger a photo capture every measurement cycle, while setting it to 0 will set it an upload at a predefined interval.

 ### Preset Model